Categories: PPB

 The qualifications for appointment as SCIC/SIC shall be the same as that for Central Commissioners.

-Annual Report: CIC submits an annual report to the Central Government.
+Annual Report: CIC submits a yearly report to the Central Government.
 The central government places this report before the Parliament.

 Role of information commissions: